A simplified approach to generating synthetic data for disclosure control: Inference from synthetic data

-{Since (7) does not include $U$, we no longer need to use equation (5) to get the expectation of $U$ so that multiple syntheses and sampling from the PPD of $Y$ are no longer needed.
-If we replace sampling from the PPD of $Y$ with generating synthetic data from $f(Y|\hat{\theta})$, then $Q^{(l)}$ will be replaced by $\hat{Q}$ for all $l$, and the central term in equation (4) drops out to give a simple variance estimator for synthesis without PPD
+{Since we no longer need an expression with expectation $U$ multiple syntheses and sampling from the PPD of $Y_{obs}$ are no longer needed.
+If we replace sampling from the PPD of $Y_{obs}$ to obtain the parameters to generate the synthetic data sets with sampling from $f(y|\hat{\theta})$, then $Q^{(l)}$ will be replaced by $\hat{Q}$ for all $l$, and the central term in equation \eqref{eq:4} drops out and \eqref{eq:5} becomes